-- 1. Why does my spa not shut off?
-Your spa is designed to run from the time you plug it in, until it reaches your desired water temperature.
-Once desired water temperature is reached then you can control the functions with the buttons on the top control.
-For example: On the initial startup the spa will run for up to 18 hours to reach 38°C (100°F).
+- Why does my spa not shut off?
+Your spa is designed to run from the time you plug it in to run until it reaches your desired temperature.
+Once desired temperature is reached then you can control the on/off with the buttons on the top control.
+For example: On the initial startup the spa will run for approximately 18 hours to reach 38°C (100°F).
 At that point the spa will shut off, and then the spa will maintain your desired temperature settings.
-Keep in mind that anytime power is disrupted to the spa, the spa will reset itself and run until it reaches the spa's default settings. - 2.
+Keep in mind that anytime power is disrupted from the spa, the spa will reset itself and run until it reaches the spa's default settings. - 2.
 Why does my spa turn on late at night?
-The spa is designed to filter every 12 hours.
+The spa is designed to filtrate every 12 hours.
 The clock starts the second you plug it in.
 Recommend unplugging and plugging back in between 7 and 8.
-This means the spa will come on every 12 hours at the designated time and filter the amount of time you have it set for. - 3.
+This means the spa will come on every 12 hours at the designated time and filtrate the amount of time you have it set for. - 3.
 Why is my spa not heating?
-Spas heat at approximately 0.8°C (1.5°F) or more per hour.
-If your water temperature is 21°C (70°F) when you first fill your spa it will take up to about 20 hours to reach 38°C (100°F).
-Remember, it is imperative to keep your safety cover on and the air injection dials turned off while heating.
+All spas heat at approximately 0.8°C (1.5°F) per hour.
+If your water temperature is 21°C (70°F) when you first fill your spa it will take approx. 20 hours to reach 38°C (100°F).
+Remember, it is imperative to keep your safety cover on and the air control valves turned off while heating.